pietdevaere/devae.re-projects/_posts/2014-08-20-muchosledjes.markdown

 ![A pattern on the entire image](/projects/images/muchos-pattern.jpg)

 After some experimenting it was clear an arduino was not going to cut it to drive this board, so I moved to a raspi.
+The downside to this was that I had to use level shifters, but since all data lines are monodirectional, a couple of transistors did the trick.

 # Writing the raspi drivers

+I slightly abused SPI to shift the data in to the shiftregisters controlling the collums, so I gave python a tiny chance to be able to scan the display fast enough.
 I started out by writing some drivers in python, but as expected the code was not fast enough: the display looked horrible.
 To get a higher and more constant refresh rate I rewrote the code in C, and it was better, but not quite what I was hoping for yet.
 The solution to this was to give the code real time priority, which can be achieved with the following code snippet:

 {% highlight C %}